astrotars/stream-ios-encrypted-chat/README.md

 }
 ```

 `VirgilClient` is another singleton that is set up via `configure`.
 We take the `identity`  (which is our username) and token and generate a `tokenCallback`.
 This callback is used by the `EThree` client to get a new JWT token.
-In our case, we've kept it simple by just returning the same token, but in a real application you'd likely want to replace this with the rest call to the backend.
+In our case, we've kept it simple by just returning the same token, but in a real application, you'd likely want to replace this with the rest call to the backend.

 We use this token callback and identity to initialize `eThree`.
 We then use this instance to register the user.